jimbateson7/jamesbateson.co.uk/src/articles/draggable-component-alternatives.md

 ### C﻿SS overflow list

-T﻿his one is interesting as it actually 2.5.7 doesn't actually apply to this overflow dragging technique.
+T﻿his one is interesting as 2.5.7 doesn't actually apply to this overflow dragging technique.

 > ﻿ This criterion does not apply to scrolling enabled by the user-agent.
 Scrolling a page is not in scope, nor is using a technique such as CSS overflow to make a section of content scrollable.